Skip to main content

 Summary

 • Dr. Tyler Durns is a psychiatrist in Salt Lake City, UT.
 He received his medical degree from University of Arizona College of Medicine-Tucson and has been in practice 4 years.
-He also speaks multiple languages, including Spanish.
-He specializes in forensic psychiatry and is experienced in psychotherapy, forensic psychiatry, mood disorders, anxiety disorders, and personality disorders.
+He specializes in adult and forensic psychiatry and is experienced in psychotherapy, forensic psychiatry, psychotic disorders, mood disorders, trauma-related disorders, and personality disorders.

 Education & Training